-On June 26, 2017, the REIT closed a \$13.7 million private placement pursuant to the issuance of a Euro denominated promissory note by a subsidiary of the REIT to a single non-Canadian investor (the "Investor") for €9.1 million paying interest at 8.18% (the "Note").
-The Note matures on June 22, 2020.
-Concurrent with the issuance of the Note, the Investor and the REIT entered into a put/call agreement pursuant to which the REIT can satisfy its obligation to the Investor by delivering REIT Units at \$10.08 per Unit (the "Conversion Price").
-At any time after June 25, 2018, the Investor can transfer all or any portion of the Note to the REIT in consideration for REIT Units based on the Conversion Price and the REIT can acquire the Note at any time by delivering REIT Units to the Investor at the Conversion Price.
-The Conversion Price represents the market price of the REIT units based on the five-day weighted-average closing price on June 9, 2017.
+The REIT, through one of its subsidiaries, has issued three Promissory Notes to a single non-Canadian investor (the "Investor") on the terms set out below.
+Concurrent with the issuance of the Promissory Notes, the Investor and the REIT entered into put/call agreements pursuant to which the REIT can satisfy its obligation to the Investor by delivering REIT Units at a conversion price ("Conversion Price").
+At any time after the Conversion Price, the Investor can transfer all or any portion of the Promissory Notes to the REIT in consideration for REIT Units based on the Conversion Price and the REIT can acquire the Promissory Notes at any time by delivering REIT Units to the Investor at the Conversion Price.
+The Conversion Price represents the market price of the Units based on a five-day weighted-average closing price prior to each issuance date.